Cult: Definition and usage

 Sociological classifications of religious movements may identify a cult as a social group with socially deviant or novel beliefs and practices, although this is often unclear.
 Other researchers present a less-organized picture of cults, saying that they arise spontaneously around novel beliefs and practices.
-Groups labelled as "cults" range in size from local groups with a few followers to international organizations with millions of adherents.
+Cults have been compared to miniature totalitarian political systems.
+Such groups are typically described as being led by a charismatic leader who tightly controls its members.